 Hardship is a catalyst for pain; a medium through which pain is perceived.
 Unlike pain, hardship is an experience that can be defined and measured with visible social and economic metrics.
 Pain, on the other hand, centres around perception and cannot be equated.
 Meaning that hardship becomes beautiful when pain is not perceived within its borders.

-We are our thoughts.
-This saying is widely reflected in the works of ancient philosophers, who remind us that no one is without pain and suffering; that we, rather, differ in our response to its presence.
-This, regardless, does not invalidate or excuse the distorted social design by which the scale of hardship tips higher for the economically disadvantaged, against the advantaged.
+We all exist with a degree of pain and suffering, differing (somewhat) in our response to the presence of pain.
+Regardless, this does not invalidate or excuse the distorted social design by which the scale of hardship tips higher for the economically disadvantaged, against the advantaged.

 Like joy and mirth, hardship is but temporary.
 Emotions are cyclic and this is also true for experiences.
 We perceive experiences via emotions and logic.
 Oftentimes, the former takes precedence.
 But we need both to navigate the temporality of experiences.